My Big Bag Of Tricks topic mentions how I made locale variants for a bunch of countries. This topic lists and discusses them in more detail.

 The '[eD] unified symbols' solution for at de:

 • The German layout conserves the Üü position from the default layout.

 • Ää and Öö are harmonized with the Scandinavian layouts.

-• For ß only AltGr+s is provided; I think that's very easy to hit.
-The capitalized version is there too but it's hardly ever used!?
+• For ß only AltGr+s is provided; I think that's very easy to hit though.
+The capitalized version is there as an option but I hear it's hardly ever used.

 Danish 'Keep Local Symbols' Colemak[eD]

 Finnish 'Keep Local Symbols' Colemak[eD]

 Swedish 'Keep Local Symbols' Colemak[eD]

 The '[eD] unified symbols' solution for dk+no and fi+se: